MicrosoftDocs/azure-devops-yaml-schema/task-reference/download-pipeline-artifact-v2.md

 **`specificBuildWithTriggering`** - **When appropriate, download artifacts from the triggering build.**<br>
 Input alias: `preferTriggeringPipeline`. `boolean`.
 Optional.
 Use when `source == specific`.
 Default value: `false`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-If checked, this build task will try to download artifacts from the triggering build.
-If there is no triggering build from the specified pipeline, it will download artifacts from the build specified in the options below.
+If checked, the task downloads artifacts from the triggering build.
+If there is no triggering build from the specified pipeline, the task downloads artifacts from the build specified in the options below.
 <!-- :::editable-content-end::: -->
 <br>